-To find out more about the Dentons SIPP and the type of investments that you can hold please click on the questions below.
+To find out more about the SIPPs offered by Dentons and the type of investments that you can hold, please click on the questions below.

 A property is either ‘subject to VAT’ when built, like many new buildings which are usually already VAT registered, or can be ‘elected for VAT’ - in the case of development work.
 If VAT is applicable on the property, the scheme trustees will need to register for VAT in time for the exchange to take place.